edwinbs/lyra/README.md

 - Access user media devices (camera)
 - Use local storage, necessary because media must be cached before the service for smooth usage

+Lyra */ˈlīrə/* is the plural form of *lyre*, a string-based musical instrument most widely known to be [played by King David](http://www.biblegateway.com/passage/?search=1%20Samuel%2016:23&version=NIV).
+And it shares 3 letters with "lyrics".
+The singular form is pronounced the same way as "liar", which is not nice.

 Lyra is hoped to become a self-sustaining non-profit software house.

 Dev Boot